RealTimeLogic/BAS/README.md

     -lpthread -lm -ldl
 ```

-### LSP Application Manager (RTOS)
+### Xedge (RTOS)

-**Note:** The LSP Application Manager has been renamed to Xedge and now provides a new UI; however, this GitHub repo has not been updated and includes the original code.

-The LSP Application Manager turns the Barracuda App Server into an interactive development tool.
-See the [Online LSP Application Manager Documentation](https://realtimelogic.com/ba/doc/?url=xedge/readme.html) for details.
+The Xedge turns the Barracuda App Server into an interactive development tool.
+See the [Online Xedge Documentation](https://realtimelogic.com/ba/doc/?url=xedge/readme.html) for details.

 ![Xedge](https://realtimelogic.com/images/xedge/v1/Xedge.png)

-The LSP Application Manager is designed for RTOS devices, but can also be compiled for non embedded as is shown in the following compile examples.
+The Xedge is designed for RTOS devices, but can also be compiled for non embedded as is shown in the following compile examples.

-The LSP Application Manager is typically run from a dedicated RTOS thread, but for HLOS we can create a startup file as follows:
+The Xedge is typically run from a dedicated RTOS thread, but for HLOS we can create a startup file as follows:

 ```
 echo "extern void barracuda(void); int main() {barracuda(); return 0;}" > main.c
 ```

-The following example shows how to compile the LSP Application Manager for HLOS and include file system support.
+The following example shows how to compile Xedge for HLOS and include file system support.

 ```
-gcc -o examples/lspappmgr/lspappmgr -Iinc -Iinc/arch/Posix -Iinc/arch/NET/Posix\
+gcc -o examples/xedge/xedge -Iinc -Iinc/arch/Posix -Iinc/arch/NET/Posix\
     src/BAS.c\
     src/arch/Posix/ThreadLib.c src/arch/NET/generic/SoDisp.c src/DiskIo/posix/BaFile.c\
-    main.c examples/lspappmgr/src/LspAppMgr.c examples/lspappmgr/src/led.c\
+    main.c examples/xedge/src/xedge.c examples/xedge/src/led.c\
-    examples/lspappmgr/obj/LspZip.c -lpthread -lm
+    examples/xedge/obj/LspZip.c -lpthread -lm
 ```

-The file LspZip.c is the LSP Application Manager's resources converted to a C file.
+The file LspZip.c is Xedge's resources converted to a C file.
 You find the resources in the same directory in lsp.zip.
-The tutorial [Rapid Firmware Development](https://realtimelogic.com/articles/Rapid-Firmware-Development-with-the-Barracuda-App-Server) shows how to initially use the provided LSP Application Manager to develop your own application and how to replace LspZip.c with your own application when it is ready for deployment.
+The tutorial [Rapid Firmware Development](https://realtimelogic.com/articles/Rapid-Firmware-Development-with-the-Barracuda-App-Server) shows how to initially use the provided Xedge to develop your own application and how to replace LspZip.c with your own application when it is ready for deployment.
 The tools directory includes the bin2c tool used for converting ZIP files to C files.
 Embedding the resources in the firmware is convenient, but not required.

 If you run the server after compiling it, you will see no printouts.
 The server tries to open port 80 and if that fails, it tries to open port 9357.
 Embedded systems with a console can enable the [trace library](https://realtimelogic.com/ba/doc/en/C/reference/html/structHttpTrace.html) by providing a callback for the data being printed.
 You can also view the trace in a browser by navigating to http://ip-addr/rtl/tracelogger/.
 See the [TraceLogger Documentation](https://realtimelogic.com/ba/doc/?url=auxlua.html#tracelogger) for details and our online tutorial server for a demo: [https://tutorial.realtimelogic.com/rtl/tracelogger/](https://tutorial.realtimelogic.com/rtl/tracelogger/)

-The LSP Application Manager does not require a file system, and the following example shows how to compile the LSP Application Manager without including BaFile.c
+The Xedge does not require a file system, and the following example shows how to compile Xedge without including BaFile.c

 ```
-gcc -o examples/lspappmgr/lspappmgr -DNO_BAIO_DISK -Iinc -Iinc/arch/Posix -Iinc/arch/NET/Posix\
+gcc -o examples/xedge/xedge -DNO_BAIO_DISK -Iinc -Iinc/arch/Posix -Iinc/arch/NET/Posix\
     src/BAS.c
     src/arch/Posix/ThreadLib.c src/arch/NET/generic/SoDisp.c
-    main.c examples/lspappmgr/src/LspAppMgr.c examples/lspappmgr/src/led.c\
+    main.c examples/xedge/src/xedge.c examples/xedge/src/led.c\
-    examples/lspappmgr/obj/LspZip.c -lpthread -lm
+    examples/xedge/obj/LspZip.c -lpthread -lm
 ```

-The macro NO_BAIO_DISK is used by the LSP Application Manager's C startup code LspAppMgr.c.
+The macro NO_BAIO_DISK is used by Xedge's C startup code xedge.c.

-**Cross Compiling the LSP Application Manager for Embedded Systems**
+**Cross Compiling Xedge for Embedded Systems**

 Include the files as instructed above in your IDE or Makefile.
 Most embedded systems require an efficient allocator, which is included.
 See, for example, the [FreeRTOS Readme File](src/arch/FreeRTOS/README.txt) for how to set up all required components.
 Most embedded RTOSs require the same setup.